xyzz/gamecard-microsd/README.md

 ## Software

 `driver` contains a kernel module.
 Add it to taihen's `config.txt` KERNEL section.
+You can download a precompiled `.skprx` from the [Releases](https://github.com/xyzz/gamecard-microsd/releases) section.

 Your microSD card must have no partition table. exFAT filesystem should be written directly to the device.
 On linux, do: